2 arrested in Pakistan over Rs 200 mn fraud in online business | Business

 According to details, some mobile applications were offering Pakistanis to invest in the virtual currency.
 These applications were linked to Binance, the leading virtual platform for buying and selling Bitcoins and other similar cryptocurrencies, according to the paper.

-However, these applications suddenly vanished and investment of around Rs17.7 billion made by Pakistanis were lost.
+However, these applications suddenly vanished and investment of around Rs 17.6 billion made by Pakistanis were lost.
 The authorities said the unique way was adopted for fraudulent activity.
 The persons who launched the applications had connections with the crypto exchange.

 It is noted that the State Bank of Pakistan (SBP) through a circular issued in 2018 informed the general public that it had not authorised or licensed any individual or entity for the issuance, sale, purchase, or investment in any such virtual currencies, coins, tokens in Pakistan.